infomofo/lib-babel/README.md

-utilbabel is a set of tools for formatting dokuments in a format suitable for in klusion in the librari of babel. it ensures that all entries into the librari ar e komprised of the twentitwo known letters in the alphabet.abkdefghijklmnoprstuv wz. allowed punktuation is , .
+utilbabel is a set of tools for formatting dokuments in a format suitable for in klusion in the librari of babel. it ensures that all entries into the librari ar e komprised of the twentitwo known letters in the alphabet. abdefghijklmnoprstuv wz. allowed punktuation is , .

 for more information see